ryangerardwilson/rtutor/courses/python.md

     # - Overfitting: Picture your model as a student cramming for a test.
 If he
     #   memorizes every tiny detail from the study notes (your training data), he
     #   aces that but bombs on anything new (like real-world test data).
-    #   Overfitting is when your model gets too cozy with the training stuff and
-    #   sucks at handling fresh info - it's like overfitting a suit that's perfect
-    #   for one pose but rips when you move.
-    # - Regularization: That's your safety net.
-It's like adding rules to keep the
+    # - Regularization: A safety net that adds rules to keep the  model from
-    #   model from becoming too complex.
-In XGBoost, it slaps penalties on trees
+    #   becoming too complex.
-    #   that get too complicated or wild, forcing them to stay simple and general.
-    #   This way, your model doesn't just rote-learn the data; it actually
-    #   understands patterns that work everywhere.
-No more ripping suits.
+    # NOTE: XGBoost uses L2 Regularization: It's named after the L2 norm, which is
+    # math-speak for the Euclidean distance thing-basically, you take the weights
+    # (those numbers in the tree leaves that decide predictions), square 'em all,
+    # sum 'em up, and add that as a cost to your loss function.
+Squaring punishes
+    # big weights more than small ones (unlike L1, which uses absolute values and
+    # can zero 'em out entirely).
+So, L2 smooths things out gently, shrinking
+    # weights toward zero without killing 'em off, which helps with variance

+#### Lesson 2B: XGBoost Intuition (learning rate/ eta, max_depth, num_boost_roung/ n_estimators)

     # 3. Learning Rate/ eta
     # This is like your gas pedal control.
 It's a number (usually 0.01 to 0.3) that
-    # dials down how much each new tree influences the team.
-It controls how much
-    # weight each tree has on the final prediction.
+    # controls how much weight each tree has on the final prediction.
-    # - Low learning rate: Tiny steps forward.
-You might need a ton more trees, but
+    # - Low learning rate: Increases both training and inference time.
+Because it
-    #   it's steady and less likely to zoom past the best spot.
+    #   increases the number of boosting rounds (trees) - bigger the ensemble,
+    #   slower the eval.
+But, results in a steady accurate model.
     # - High learning rate: Speeds things up, but watch out - you could overshoot
-    #   and end up with a bouncy, unstable model that misses the mark.
+    #   and end up with a bouncy, unstable model.

-#### Lesson 1B: XGBoost Intuition (max_depth, num_boost_roung/ n_estimators)

     # 4. max_depth
     # This decides how tall your decision trees can grow - think of it as the